 - Explore the development of benchmarks and targets for eviction prevention programs, for both legal assistance services and educational outreach initiatives.
-These metrics should be informed by a robust assessment of scale of needs vis-à-vis program capacity to support the evaluation of gaps, and effectively communicated to EPP partners such as the Eviction Prevention Collaborative (EPC), and other relevant stakeholders.
+These metrics should be informed by a robust assessment of scale of needs vis-à-vis program capacity to support the evaluation of gaps, and effectively communicated to EPP partners such as the network of tenant service providers working to prevent evictions, and other relevant stakeholders.
 This approach will enable partners to monitor progress and evaluate the efficacy of their outreach endeavors.
 A potential evaluation metric for EPP could be to track the share of tenants engaged in eviction proceedings who received legal assistance or representation through the EPP.
-Subsequently, the program can conduct a comparative analysis of court outcomes between tenants who benefited from EPP's legal assistance or representation and those who navigated the process without representation. - Continue partnering with and supporting capacity building of the Eviction Prevention Collaborative (EPC).
+Subsequently, the program can conduct a comparative analysis of court outcomes between tenants who benefited from EPP's legal assistance or representation and those who navigated the process without representation. - Continue partnering with and supporting capacity building of the network of tenant service providers working to prevent evictions (Network).
 Streamlining case management and ensuring collaborative partnerships among the various eviction prevention and housing stability actors is essential to the effective identification of needs among vulnerable renters and distribution of resources and services.
-To realize this objective, the EPC has been actively working on developing an integrated framework for eviction prevention resources and services.
-The collaborative initiative is still relatively new and can still benefit from additional participation from organizations and providers currently not part of the EPC.
+To realize this objective, the Network has been actively working on developing an integrated framework for eviction prevention resources and services.
+The collaborative initiative is still relatively new and can still benefit from additional participation from organizations and providers currently not part of the Network.
 Therefore, its capacity-building efforts and widespread adoption require ongoing attention to ensure tenants are well-informed about this resource and its benefits.
-Continuing EPC partnerships with policymakers and SDHC where possible, could help expand EPC's partnership universe and support its resource and technical assistance needs.
+Continuing Network partnerships with policymakers and SDHC where possible, could help expand the Network's partnership universe and support its resource and technical assistance needs.